kodeFant/driftercode.com/content/index.md

 ## I'm Lillo, a self-taught developer and ex-journalist

 Resources about functional programming are often very mathy and abstract.
-It's a shame, because FP is practical and fun.
+Devs don't have time for that.

-**Who doesn't want to make apps with fewer bugs that are easier to refactor?**
+Most developers wants to make great apps with fewer bugs that are easier to refactor.

-Join me in digging out the **fun** of functional programming.
+Come, join my explorations in functional programming.